Teen Beach Movie: Plot

-Lela and Tanner express their love for Brady and Mack, who subtly suggest to them that there may be someone else they are really meant to be with ("Meant to Be").
+Lela and Tanner express their love for Brady and Mack, who subtly suggest to them that there may be someone else they are really meant to be with.
 That night Mack joins Lela and the other biker girls for a sleepover, while Brady hangs out with Tanner and the surfer boys at Big Momma's.
-While talking about love, Brady and Mack's modern relationship views comes into conflict with those of the 1960s ("Like Me"); they fail to make any progress on getting Lela and Tanner together.
+Brady and Mack's modern relationship views come into conflict with those of the 1960s; they fail to make progress on getting Lela and Tanner together.
 The next night, Lela tells Mack that she would like to surf.

 Mack and Brady realize that they are morphing into the film when Mack falls into the water and her hair does not get wet.
-They then begin to spontaneously sing and are unable to stop ("Can't Stop Singing").
-They are then captured by Les Camembert and Dr. Fusion and taken to the villains' lighthouse lair.

-Lela and Tanner fall in love with each other and soon realize that their friends have been kidnapped.
+They begin to spontaneously sing before being captured by Les Camembert and Dr. Fusion and taken to the lighthouse lair.
+Lela and Tanner fall in love with each other and soon realize that Mack and Brady have been kidnapped.
 They convince the bikers and surfers to team up and save Mack and Brady.
 Meanwhile, Mack admits that she is glad that she ended up in the film and does not have to attend private school.
 When Mack says she thinks Lela is braver than her, Brady denies that, saying that Mack is the bravest girl he knows.

 The surfers and bikers free Mack and Brady and destroy the villains' machine.
 The film's plot returns to normal, and Mack and Brady realize they are able to return home.
-After saying goodbye to everyone, Mack and Brady get on the surfboard and returns to the real world, where no time has passed since they left.
+After bidding farewell, Mack and Brady get on the surfboard and returns to the real world, where no time has passed since they left.
 Mack successfully surfs the 40-foot wave.
 Mack's aunt is upset about her delaying their flight but accepts her decision to spend the rest of the year with Brady.
-Mack and Brady celebrate by singing on the beach ("Surf's Up").

 In a post-credits scene, Lela, Tanner, Butchy, Seacat, Cheechee and Giggles wash up into the real world.
 A modern-day surfer thinks they are lost and allows them to use his cell phone, which they marvel at as they attempt to use it.